J. Douglas Dykhouse

-J. Douglas Dykhouse is the American chargé d'affaires ad interim to Russia.
-He is the Deputy Chief of Mission at the U.S. Embassy in Moscow and has been the principal ambassador-level officer since Lynne M. Tracy left the post on June 27, 2025.
+J. Douglas Dykhouse is the American diplomat who has served as the chargé d'affaires on an ad interim basis to Russia since 2025.
+He is the Deputy Chief of Mission at the U.S. Embassy in Moscow and has been the principal diplomatic officer since Lynne M. Tracy left the post on June 27, 2025.
 He was appointed deputy ambassador by Donald Trump in June 2025.